-NAACP plan for Flint seeks repeal of state emergency manager law
+NAACP plan for Flint seeks repeal of state EM law

 National and local NAACP leaders said Tuesday that one of their main priorities for the lead-tainted water crisis in Flint is the repeal of Michigan’s emergency manager law.